 Section 3.
-Business Meetings. -- Voting Members of the Society, when assembled to transact Society business, shall constitute a Business Meeting of the Society.
-Any action taken at Business Meetings may, by Executive Board action at its next meeting, be referred to the voting membership via mail ballot for acceptance or rejection.
-Failure of the Executive Board to act shall make Business Meeting actions final.
+Business Meetings. -- Voting members of the Society, when assembled to transact Society business, shall constitute a Business Meeting of the Society.
+Any action taken at Business Meetings may, by Executive Board action at its next meeting, be referred to the voting membership via ballot for acceptance or rejection.

 Section 3.1 Annual Business Meeting. -- An Annual Business Meeting of the Society shall be held at a time and place designated by the Executive Board and shall include a report of the Executive Board on its activities since the previous Annual Business Meeting.

-Section 3.3 Notice of Business Meeting. -- Notice of time, place, and agenda of each Business Meeting shall be mailed to each Member at least 30 days preceding the meeting date.
+Section 3.3 Notice of Business Meeting. -- Notice of time, place, and agenda of each Business Meeting shall be distributed to each member at least 30 days preceding the meeting date.
 Such notice may appear in an official publication of the Society.

-Section 3.4 Quorum. -- A quorum for any Business Meeting of the Society shall consist of not less than 25 voting Members.
+Section 3.4 Quorum. -- A quorum for any Business Meeting of the Society shall consist of not less than 20 voting members.
 In the event there shall not be a quorum present at any Business Meeting of the Society, the President shall adjourn the meeting to a later date.

-Section 3.5 Voting. -- Each Member shall be entitled to one vote on each question submitted at a Business Meeting of the Society.
-All questions at all meetings at which a quorum is present shall be decided by a majority vote of the Members present.
+Section 3.5 Voting. -- Each member shall be entitled to one vote on each question submitted at a Business Meeting of the Society.
+All questions at all meetings at which a quorum is present shall be decided by a majority of the members present and voting.
 A member shall not be entitled to vote by proxy or absentee ballot.

 Section 1.
-Nominating Committee. -- The Nominating Committee shall be responsible for the nomination and election of Officers of the Society; for conducting a mail ballot for the election; counting the returned ballots; and notifying the President, the candidates, and the membership of the results.
-It shall consist of no fewer than three Members, one of whom shall be the Immediate Past President.
+Nominating Committee. -- The Nominating Committee shall be responsible for the nomination and election of Officers of the Society; for conducting a ballot for the election; counting the returned ballots; and notifying the President, the candidates, and the membership of the results.
+It shall consist of no fewer than two members, one of whom shall be the Immediate Past President. .

 Section 2.
-Nominations for Elected Office. -- The Nominating Committee shall nominate at least two candidates for the position of Vice-President and, in alternating years, at least one candidate for the office of Secretary and one candidate for the office of Treasurer.
-All nominees shall be current Members of the Society.
+Nominations for Elected Office. -- The Nominating Committee shall nominate at least one candidate for the position of Vice-President and, in alternating years, at least one candidate for the office of Secretary and one candidate for the office of Treasurer.
+All nominees shall be current members of the Society.
 The Nominating Committee shall inform potential candidates of the duties of the offices and obtain their consent and biographical information.

 Section 3.
-Election of Officers. -- The annual election of Officers shall be by mail ballot, prepared by the Nominating Committee and sent to all voting Members at least 12 weeks prior to the Annual Meeting at which the newly elected Officers are to begin their terms of office.
-The ballot shall contain instructions for voting and indicate that completed ballots must be returned no less than 8 weeks prior to the Annual Meeting.
+Election of Officers. -- The annual election of Officers shall be by ballot, prepared by the Nominating Committee and distributed to all voting members at least 12 weeks prior to the Annual Meeting at which the newly elected Officers are to begin their terms of office.
+The ballot shall contain instructions for voting and indicate that completed ballots must be received by the Nominating Committee no less than 10 weeks prior to the Annual Meeting.
 The Nominating Committee shall tabulate, inform the candidates of, and report the results at the Annual Business Meeting.
 For each office, the candidate receiving the greatest number of votes shall be elected.
 The incumbent President shall have the power to resolve any ties.

 Section 1.
 Fiscal Year. -- The Fiscal Year of the Society and its chapters begins on the first day of January and ends of the 31st day of December of each year.

 Section 2.
-Annual Dues. -- The amount of annual dues for all classes of members of the Society shall be determined by membership vote at the Annual Business Meeting.
-The Date by which dues are payable shall be determined by the Executive Board.
+Annual Dues. -- Changes to the amount of annual dues for all classes of members must be recommended by the Executive Board and voted on by the membership at the Annual Business Meeting.
+The date by which dues are payable shall be determined by the Executive Board.

 Section 4.
 Budget. -- The Executive Board shall adopt, in the advance of the Fiscal Year, an operating budget covering all the activities of the Society and report same to the membership.